codecaviar/digital_asset_management/README.md

     * Does not suggest or give the impression your app is actually published by, affiliated with or endorsed by BingYune & Co; and
     * Denotes your own unique identity so as to clearly signal to users that there is no affiliation with or endorsement by BingYune & Co.

-For example, you cannot name your app “Right Brain Numb3rs NewApp Wrapper”.
-However, it would be acceptable to name your app "NewApp Wrapper for Right Brain Numb3rs”.
+For example, you cannot name your app "Right Brain Numb3rs NewApp Wrapper."
+However, it would be acceptable to name your app "NewApp Wrapper for Right Brain Numb3rs."

 ## Social Media Guidelines

 In addition to the General Guidelines above, the name and handle of your social media account and any and all pages cannot begin with a BingYune & Co trademark.
 In addition, BingYune & Co logos cannot be used in a way that might suggest affiliation with BingYune & Co, including, but not limited to, the account, profile, or header images.
 The only exception to these requirements is if you've received prior permission from BingYune & Co.

-For example, you cannot name your account, page, or community “BingYune & Co Representatives” or “Right Brain Numb3rs Program” However, it would be acceptable to name your account, page, or community “Fans of Right Brain Numb3rs” or “Information about BingYune & Co Data” as long as you do not use the Right Brain Numb3rs or BingYune & Co logos or otherwise suggest any affiliation with BingYune & Co.
+For example, you cannot name your account, page, or community "BingYune & Co Representatives" or "Right Brain Numb3rs Program" However, it would be acceptable to name your account, page, or community "Fans of Right Brain Numb3rs" or "Information about BingYune & Co Data" as long as you do not use the Right Brain Numb3rs or BingYune & Co logos or otherwise suggest any affiliation with BingYune & Co.

 ## Open Source Project Guidelines